Generation and decay of Higgs mode in a strongly interacting Fermi gas: Generation of the Higgs mode via the interaction quench

 \item[Higgs mode decay] ($t_d < t$) After some time $t_d$ we find that the Higgs mode decays and an inhomogeneous phase emerges.
 Namely, the observables depend now on position and time, for example for the quasi-1D calculations: $n(x,t) \neq n_0$ and $\Delta(x,t) \neq \Delta(t)$. \end{description} In Fig.~\ref{fig:quench} we present an example time evolution of the absolute value of the order parameter for selected point in space $|\Delta(x=0, t)|$.
 The described stages of the numerical experiment can be easily identified.

 As it will be shown in this paper, the Higgs mode is dynamically unstable, i.e small perturbations amplify and destroy the mode.
 We note that even in the case of $\delta\Delta_\text{ext}(x,t) = 0$ (no external perturbation) the mode decays spontaneously after some time $t_{\textrm{max}}$.
 In such case, the mode destabilizes due to numerical noise, since we integrate the equations of motion numerically with some precision.
 When measuring the lifetime of the Higgs mode, defined as the time from the weak perturbation to the decay, we limit our considerations to time intervals $t<t_{\textrm{max}}$ to rule out complications related to imperfections of the numerical integration.
 We recognize that in the case of studies of the dynamical stability of physical phenomena by means of computational physics, code quality is an important issue.
 We note that the accuracy of time integrator implemented within W-SLDA, which is multistep Adams-Bashforth-Moulton of 5th order, has been tested in work~\cite{PhysRevC.105.044601}.
 Namely, the dependence of the results with respect to the perturbations of the initial states, for cases where no dynamical instability is expected, was tested.
 Moreover, the W-SLDA Toolkit has been applied to a variety of problems.
 Results were documented in papers~\cite{arxiv.2207.06059,PhysRevLett.130.043001,PhysRevA.104.033304,PhysRevLett.120.253002,PhysRevA.100.033613,PhysRevA.105.013304,PhysRevA.103.L051302}.
-We have also confirmed stability of the results with respect to size of the integration time step $dt$ (all presented here results were obtained with $dt=0.0025\eF^{-1}$).
-Thus we regard the code as well tested, and the observed instability in the simulations is expected to be due to intrinsic properties of the studied problem, not due to artifacts generated by the numerical implementation.
+We have confirmed stability of the results with respect to size of the integration time step $dt$ (all presented here results were obtained with $dt=0.0025\eF^{-1}$). \respadd{We have also checked the stability of the results with respect to the lattice size.
+For the quasi-1D calculations (see sections~\ref{sec:hm1d} and \ref{sec:postdecay}), we have checked that conclusions are stable if we vary lattice size from 256 to 1024.} Thus we regard the code as well tested, and the observed instability in the simulations is expected to be due to intrinsic properties of the studied problem, not due to artifacts generated by the numerical implementation.